developeremdad/Health-care/README.md

 ✔ Some pages are private, but you can log them in.

-✔ You can take the service online with the doctor
+✔ You can take the service online with the doctor.

 ✔ You must login before you can avail our services.
 Otherwise you will not be able to take the service from now on.

 ✔ You can meet us directly by looking at the location.

+✔ When you reload page.then all page working successfully.

 ### Using languages
 - Html